Updated 23rd Sept 2019

 - Do not post content that contains nudity or is pornographic in nature.

 - Do not post unsolicited advertisements for any products or services.
-This includes affiliate or referral links (with the exception of giffgaff’s own, which must only appear in forum signatures).
+This includes affiliate or referral links (with the exception of giffgaff’s own, which must only appear in forum signatures or your community profile page).
 This rule is in place to prevent scams using the community simply as an audience for advertising.
 If you directly benefit we are more likely to remove the link/post.
 If in doubt, consult with the community staff.

 - Do not advocate any illegal activities.
 Any comments seen as promoting or advocating illegal activities will be removed.

 - Do not discuss or post about any specific or individual moderation action taken by staff.
 The community will be unable to help with specifics as they will not have the context and as we will not discuss these situations publicly, the conversation will not be constructive.
 We will gladly discuss actions taken by staff directly with the people affected, in private.
 Conversations about moderation in general are permitted but not as a way to discuss a specific situation.